CSWanigasooriya/nimbusguard/src/dqn-adapter/README.md

 This service is the intelligent core of the NimbusGuard autoscaling system.
 It combines the predictive power of a Deep Q-Network (DQN) model with real-time learning capabilities and robust execution through KEDA.
 It runs a continuous reconciliation loop to determine the optimal number of replicas for a target service and exposes this decision as a Prometheus metric.

-The adapter uses **11 scientifically selected features** identified through advanced statistical analysis and mutual information techniques from real Prometheus metrics, ensuring optimal performance and decision accuracy.
+The adapter uses **8 scientifically selected features** identified through advanced statistical analysis using 6 rigorous methods (Mutual Information, Random Forest, Correlation Analysis, RFECV, Statistical Significance, and VIF Analysis) from 894 real per-minute decision points, ensuring optimal performance and decision accuracy.

 ## 🧠 Explainable AI Features